 Measuring and restaurant portion control tools do the same thing – measure a specified amount of an ingredient or menu item.
 However, like all tools, certain ones can do a better job than others.
 What we mean is that some tools allow for better accuracy and/or consistency for a particular task.

-Here are the measuring and portion control tools every foodservice kitchen needs.
+Here are the measuring and portion control tools every kitchen should know:

 Weighing is the most accurate way to measure ingredients.
-Every kitchen should have at least one kitchen scale on hand.
+Every kitchen should have at least one kitchen scales on hand.
 Scales can save time and money, both valuable assets in any kitchen.

 Scales can be mechanical or electronic.
 Electronic (digital scales) are fast, accurate and easy-to-read, however, mechanical scales are simpler, inexpensive, portable and require no power.